 Carbohydrates can be classed as starch or sugar.
 Starch is found in most staple foods such as rice, pasta, bread.
-It is a more complex molecule than sugars and is broken down slowly by digestion and absorbed as glucose but at a relatively slower duration to dietary sugar.
+It is a more complex molecule than sugars and is broken down slowly by digestion and absorbed as glucose but at a relatively slower duration to sugar.
 This means that the blood glucose increases more slowly, what is termed as relatively “low glycaemic index”, which is good.
 Starch is best taken as whole grains and not the processed white-type which digests and absorbs quicker.
-As for dieatary sugar, they are classed as the following;
+As for Sugar, they are classed as the following;

 - Simple sugars (monosaccharides) such as glucose and fructose,